smcclab/smc-course/_resources/01-faq.md

 worried about not having the required skills in, and do you want to learn more about it?

-If you're a muso, do you _like_ thinking about patterns, structure & "compositional rules"?
+If you're a musician, do you _like_ thinking about patterns, structure & "compositional rules"?
 Do you want to learn more about programming and computers and use them in your creative practice?